-It should first be noted that there is no requirement for overseas companies to register in the UK if they do not have a physical presence (eg office or branch) - but they can do so as long as they provide a physical UK address.
-Furthermore, partnerships, LLPs, unincorporated bodies and government agencies cannot register as a limited company in the UK.
+If you do not have a physical base (office or branch) there is no requirement for overseas companies to register in the UK but if you do have a physical presence, then you must register your company with Companies House.
+Partnerships, LLPs, unincorporated bodies and government agencies cannot register as a limited company in the UK.

-- certified copy of company's constitution documents (including a certified English translation if required)
+a certified copy of the company's constitution documents (including a certified English translation if required)

 the latest set of company accounts (including a certified English translation if required) if it is required to file these in its own country